-He currently sits on the Sustainability Collaborative for the Town of Mamaroneck, and is a past member of the Town Planning Board and the Village of Mamaroneck Architectural Review Board.
-Stephen is a long-time supporter of the Architectural League, Storefront for Art & Architecture, and National Trust for Historic Preservation.
+He is a past member of the Town of Mamaroneck Planning Board and Sustainability Collaborative and the Village of Mamaroneck Architectural Review Board.
+Stephen is a long-time supporter of the Architectural League, Storefront for Art & Architecture, National Trust for Historic Preservation and DOCOMOMO.
 He is engaged with the architecture education community, and is regularly invited to be a guest critic for studio reviews at Cornell, Columbia, and Syracuse universities, and Parsons School of Design.

 Prior to forming his studio in 2013, Moser practiced for more than seventeen years with Peter Marino Architect in New York City, managing a diverse portfolio of contemporary luxury projects.
 Earlier in his career, Moser worked for Weiss/Manfredi Architects and Peterson/Littenberg Architects.
 At both firms, he focused on urban-scaled projects, including the award-winning Women’s Memorial at Arlington National Cemetery for Weiss Manfredi and the Clinton Special District Master Plan in New York City for Peterson/Littenberg.